-The band 4 banding will not apply to those who present as homeless in the following groups:
+The band 4 banding will not apply to those who present as homeless in the following groups: -

-- Members or Former Members of the Armed Forces, this includes Former Members of the Reserve Forces where the application is made within 5 years of discharge who present as homeless - Bereaved spouses and civil partners of members of the Armed Forces leaving service family accommodation following the death of their spouse/partner - Relationship breakdown and divorcees of Members of the Armed Forces and Former Members of the Reserve Forces at the time of application. - Serving or former members of the Armed Forces Former and Former Members of the Reserve Forces who need to move in urgent circumstances because of serious injury, medical condition or disability sustained as a result of their service irrespective of when this was.

-- Care Leavers who present as homeless - Applicants who present as homeless who are fleeing violence including domestic abuse and witness protection.
+- Members or Former Members of the Armed Forces, this includes Former Members of the Reserve Forces - Bereaved spouses and civil partners of members of the Armed Forces leaving service family accommodation following the death of their spouse/partner. - Relationship breakdown and divorcees of Members of the Armed Forces and Former Members of the Reserve Forces at the time of application. - Serving or former members of the Armed Forces Former and Former Members of the Reserve Forces who need to move in urgent circumstances because of serious injury, medical condition or disability sustained as a result of their service irrespective of when this was. - Care Leavers who present as homeless. - Applicants who present as homeless who are fleeing violence including domestic abuse and witness protection.

 If a property has been advertised and no interest has been made from any suitable applicants, then this property will be advertised as a Direct Home and offered daily to the suitable/eligible applicant in the shortlist.
-The shortlist will be considered at the end of each day and will be offered in date turn order to Band One, then Band Two, then Band Three and then to a Transfer application and if still no demand then Band Four will be next.
-The offer won't be made on a first come first served basis.
+The shortlist will be considered at the end of each day and will be offered in date turn order to Band One, then Band Two, then Band Three and then to a Transfer application and if still no demand, then Band Four will be next.
+The offer will not be made on a first come first served basis.

-Households in this Band will be entitled to 2 offers of accommodation.
+Households in this Band will be entitled to two offers of accommodation.
 If these are refused the application will be cancelled